The Terry Cloth Polo Is an Easy Summer Style Hack

 Summer is gross.
 Yes, it’s a time of warmth and sunshine and wearing considerably less clothing, but there’s a host of other factors to contend with, namely the oppressive heat and humidity that makes getting dressed feel like a chore.
 It’s a conundrum that presents itself every year, without fail — how does one get appropriately dressed, in the full sense of the word, without sacrificing style or comfort?
 As it turns out, the solution has been available for quite some time, and it’s the terry cloth polo.

-The fabric, once favored for bathrobes and towels, is largely disregarded as an option, with people tending to gravitate towards linen and cotton.
-And while it might seem like a weird fabric to wear in the form of a shirt, it makes sense as the ideal material for summer.
+The fabric, largely disregarded as an option, may seem like a less than obvious choice when compared to its linen and cotton; after all it’s a material favored for bathrobes and towels, not clothing.
+But while it might seem like a weird fabric to wear in the form of a shirt, it actually makes sense as the ideal material for summer.
 After all, if it works in absorbing water post-shower or swim, just think of all the excess sweat it’ll sop up.

-But there’s more to the toweling material than its benefits of absorption.
+And there’s so much more to the terry than its sweat-wicking properties.
 Let’s face it, you’re inevitably going to wear a polo come summer, so at the very least make it one that’s interesting rather than predictable, and a terry cloth polo provides just the right amount of unconventionality.
 There’s an inherent retro-ness to a terry polo (maybe due to Sean Connery’s baby blue terry onesie he donned as Bond) that lends it a fun-ness.
 Plus, it’s an extremely tactile fabric — think of it as a party trick.

-Snyder’s take on terry is relatively simple in regards to silhouette, and even this peachy hue isn’t too pink.
+Snyder’s take on terry is relatively simple in regards to silhouette, and even this maize hue isn’t too yellow.
 Think of it as your beginner terry polo.

-Anyone nostalgic for 1970’s style will appreciate this OAS Cuba Terry Shirt in the Desert pattern.
+Anyone nostalgic for 1970’s style will appreciate this OAS Terry Filed Polo in the multi-colored pattern.
 It’s a nod to a different era without being costume-y or tacky.
 In fact, it does a pretty good job of encapsulating summer in both fabric and pattern.

-If you’re still unsure about venturing into terry territory, the pristine whiteness of this Sunspel polo helps to disguise the fabric so that at first glance it will appear to be just another polo.
+If you’re still unsure about venturing into terry territory, the smooth greyness of this Sunspel polo helps to disguise the fabric so that at first glance it will appear to be just another polo.
 But you’ll know better.
 It’s a basic that’s not so basic.

 While this is a terry shirt, Rhythm’s polo differs from most in that instead of being made simply from cotton, it’s made from linen-cotton blend to lend it extra softness and breathability.
 With an artfully faded wash and relaxed buttonless collar, it’s the ultimate laidback polo.

-Taking inspiration from old-school seaside loungewear, Faherty’s Cabana Shirt is made from a sustainable fabric knit with a subtle geometric design.
-The terry is cut into a silhouette you already know and love, the camp style, complete with an open collar, turn-back placket and easy fit to keep things breezy.
-We recommend going the extra step and getting the matching sweatshorts to wear as a set.
+Taking inspiration from old-school seaside loungewear, Faherty’s Cabana Towel Terry Polo is made from a sustainable fabric knit with a bold stripe design.
+The terry is cut into a silhouette you already know and love, with an easy fit to keep things breezy.

 Despite the description of this Tombolo Polo reading, “This is not Mr. Lauren’s polo.
 It’s something else entirely, and it is not for the faint of heart!,” we advise you not to let it discourage your dissuade you from trying out the shirt for yourself.
 While it certainly isn’t your typical Ralph Lauren polo, that’s entirely the point, the terry cloth and deep placket meant to offer less of a preppy and more of a Palm Springs look.
 So don’t worry, you have what it takes to pull it off.

-Sure, you could settle for a plain white polo — or you could add a bit of both texture and color to the style with this Terry Out Polo from Marine Layer, made from a plush, absorbent terry cloth and featuring bold stripes of turquoise across the chest.
+Sure, you could settle for a plain white polo — or you could add a bit of both texture and color to the style with this Terry Stripe Polo from Marine Layer, made from a plush, absorbent terry cloth and featuring bold stripes of rainbow across the chest.

 Sign up for more daily deals and recommendations from InsideHook's, The Goods, delivered straight to your inbox.